undergroundwires/CEH-in-bullet-points/chapters/01-introduction/penetration-testing-phases.md

   - **Contact information**
     - E.g. sitting in a near coffee to take photos and take names.
 You can then look at their contact information in list of employees (if publicly available somewhere).
 They become suspectable to social engineering.
   - **Information about other organizations**
     - 🤗 E.g. You can come with a rack suit to fix air-conditioning devices and say "hey there's a problem in air conditioning on floor 14" or "regular maintenance" or "one of your devices is due.".
 A security personal mey escort you but he won't watch everything carefully, you can place a Raspberry Pie and connect it to electricity.
+Refer to the following video: [Sneaking in EVERYWHERE for FREE (Yellow Vest Experiment)](https://www.youtube.com/watch?v=GyvRamX1VyA)
       - Stupid and simple.
 Something too complex has higher risks of not working as the dumber it is, the simple it is, it'll probably work.

 ## 2. Attack phase